Filip-Janjesic/COBOL/README.md

 # COBOL

 This repository is my personal journey towards mastering the COBOL programming language.
 Each exercise is a separate step in learning the syntax, structure, and practical use of COBOL for file handling, arithmetic operations, and basic business logic.
-Every folder contains a `.cob` source file, a compiled `.exe`, and a corresponding `.md` file with notes and explanations.

 ## Completed Progress